yuvalmGS/gigaspaces-wiki-jekyll/xap97/mule-event-container-transport.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|65 %}OpenSpaces event container transport uses event components that allow you to send and receive POJO messages over the Space using Mule.{% endsummary %}
+{% summary%}OpenSpaces event container transport uses event components that allow you to send and receive POJO messages over the Space using Mule.{% endsummary %}

 # Overview